ranata/smart-kb-engine/README.md

 - **Internet Search Capability:**
   Augments internal knowledge base results with real-time information sourced directly from the internet.
 This ensures users receive the most current and relevant answers, even when the internal content may be outdated or incomplete.

+- **MCP server based sourcing:**
+  Sourcing content from differenct data sources using a standard interface based on MCP